DEFRA/defra-ai-sdlc/pages/feature-development/documentation.md

 ### Software Layers

-To generalize the software documentation process, the workflow splits the documentation using the software architecture layering paradigm.
+To generalise the software documentation process, the workflow splits the documentation using the software architecture layering paradigm.
 For example, the repository layer handles data access, while the service layer contains business logic.
 Documenting each layer clarifies the role of each component in one document—providing a large amount of context in one condensed representation.

 The entry point to use these prompts starts at the same place shown below, of note - you should have already run the [prompt-add-update-documentation](../../pages/appendix/prompt-library/documentation-writing/prompt-add-update-documentation.md):